Armies of India, Thailand commence joint exercise in Meghalaya | Devdiscourse

-The Indian Army and the Royal Thailand Army commenced a joint exercise at Umroi in Meghalaya on Monday, Defence officials said.
-The aim of the exercise is joint training of troops in counter-terrorism operations in both jungle terrain and urban scenario, the official said.
+The Indian Army and the Royal Thailand Army commenced a 14-day joint exercise at Umroi in Meghalaya on Monday, Defence officials said.
+The aim of the exercise is joint training of troops in counter-terrorism operations in both jungle terrain and urban scenario, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)